Dennis Mothersbaugh the latest charged in connection with violent Charlottesville rally

 Dennis Lloyd Mothersbaugh, 37, was arrested Thursday in Jennings County, Indiana, and charged with assault and battery related to the Aug.
 12 far-right rally, the Charlottesville Police Department said in a statement.
 He waived extradition and will be transferred imminently to Charlottesville to face charges, the statement said.

-Thousands of police last month descended on Charlottesville, to attend or oppose “Unite the Right” — a rally advertised as a protest over the planned removal of a statue in the city honoring Confederate Gen. Robert E. Lee — but their demonstrations were canceled when violence broke out on the morning of the event and attendees including white supremacists and neo-Nazis began clashing with counterprotesters.
+Thousands of people last month descended on Charlottesville, to attend or oppose “Unite the Right” — a rally advertised as a protest over the planned removal of a statue in the city honoring Confederate Gen. Robert E. Lee — but their demonstrations were canceled when violence broke out on the morning of the event and attendees including white supremacists and neo-Nazis began clashing with counterprotesters.

 Much of the violence was captured by cellphone cameras, including a clip allegedly showing Mr. Motherbaugh punching a man in the side and then striking a woman in the face.